Naane Varuvean: Music

 The film's soundtrack and background score is composed by Yuvan Shankar Raja collaborating with Dhanush for the seventh time, followed by Maari 2, Yaaradi Nee Mohini, Pudhupettai, Kaadhal Kondein, Pudhukottaiyilirundhu Saravanan and Thulluvadho Ilamai.
 The film album consist of 4 songs.
 Selvaraghavan and Dhanush each wrote the lyrics for two of the songs while Yugabharathi wrote the lyrics for rest of the songs.

 Release

 Theatrical

 Naane Varuvean was released worldwide in theaters on 29 September 2022 a day prior to the release of Ponniyin Selvan: I. The film was released in the UK and Europe by Ahimsa Entertainment.

 Home media

 The satellite rights of the film were sold to Sun TV, while the digital streaming rights were acquired by Amazon Prime Video.
 The film began digitally streaming on Amazon Prime Video from 27 October 2022.
-The film was premiered on Sun TV on 25 December 2022 on the occasion of Christmas.
+The film premiered on Sun TV on 25 December 2022 on the occasion of Christmas.

 Reception

 Critical response

-Naane Varuvean received positive reviews from critics and audience.
+Naane Varuvean received mixed reviews from critics.